 It was difficult to see the perspective of others—that her music might disrupt the other people on the train.
 Or that different people have different music preferences.
 It’s difficult to see another perspective because it isn’t our reality.

 My example of music on the train was a minor issue.
-But I think the same principle applies on more serious matters like political disagreement, race relations, and religious tolerance.
+But I think the same principle applies to more serious matters like political disagreement, race relations, and religious tolerance.